Computing quadratic function fields with high 3-rank via cubic field tabulation: Preliminaries

+The tabulation of $\ratsfuncq{q}$-isomorphism classes of cubic function fields as performed in \cite{Pieter2,Pieter3,ANTSPie} used the Davenport-Heilbronn bijection between $\ratsfuncq{q}$-isomorphism classes of cubic function fields and a certain collection $\newU$ of $GL_2(\polyringq{q})$-isomorphism classes of binary cubic forms.
+This set $\newU$ includes all classes of primitive, irreducible binary cubic forms with square-free discriminant, which is all that is required in our context.
+The Davenport Heilbronn correspondence simply assigns each form $f(x,y)$ in $\newU$ the irreducible cubic polynomial $f(x,1)$.

-Other necessary tools for accomplishing our task are the Davenport-Heilbronn theorem for function fields, and the reduction theory of binary forms over \polyringq{q} just described.
-In order to compute the $3$-rank of a quadratic function field of square-free discriminant $D$, we need only count the number of \ratsfuncq{q}-isomorphism classes of cubic function fields of that same discriminant and positive unit rank, see Theorem \ref{linkkbetweenquadandcub}.
-In turn, to list all \ratsfuncq{q}-isomorphism classes of cubic function fields for fixed $D$, it suffices to enumerate the unique reduced representatives of all equivalence classes of binary cubic forms of discriminant $D$ for all $D \in$ \polyringq{q}.
-Bounds on the coefficients of such a reduced form (as given in Algorithm \ref{tabimag}) show that there are only finitely many candidates for any reduced binary cubic form of a fixed discriminant (see also part 2 of Theorem \ref{uniquenessofredforms}).
-These bounds can then be employed in nested loops to test whether each form found belongs to $\newU$ and has square-free discriminant (lies in \newV).
+In analogy to the number field terminology, a polynomial in \polyringq{q}\ is said to be a \emph{fundamental discriminant} if it is square-free, of degree at least 3, and has leading coefficient 1 or $h$.
+In order to compute the $3$-rank of a quadratic function field of square-free discriminant $D$, we need only count the number of \ratsfuncq{q}-isomorphism classes of cubic function fields of that same discriminant and with at least two infinite places, see Theorem \ref{precisecountoffieldsgiven3rank} below.
+In turn, to list all \ratsfuncq{q}-isomorphism classes of cubic function fields of discriminant $D$, it suffices to enumerate the corresponding unique reduced irreducible binary cubic forms.
+To generate all the desired quadratic function fields up to a given discriminant degree bound $B$, we employ the degree bounds stated above (with $\deg(D)$ replaced by $B$) in nested loops over the coefficients of a binary cubic form.
+For each such form, we check whether it is reduced and has a discriminant $D$ so that $-3D$ is a fundamental imaginary or unusual discriminant of degree at most $B$.
 A more precise description of the algorithm is given in Section \ref{sec:alg}.